robang74/redfishos/README.md

 Moreover, some tasks can be moved from the current stage to the next if a scope change or integration need arises.
 In the moment that some people join the developing team, a project management tool will be used.

+<sup>________</sup>

+#### Rationale about SFOS refactoring

+> How to refactoring SFOS can be approached?

+The most effective approach is:

+- do **not** reinvent the wheel --> moving to a Linux distribution just supported by its community
+- do **not** create further barriers --> choosing such distribution for binary compatibility
+- do **not** create useless stress --> among those distributions choosing one that uses RPMs

+These three points brings us to the conclusion that SFOS refactoring is necessary and it is the premise to keep it updated with as less as possible effort.

+However, there are still in place 2 more HUGE issues:

+- bring value for a customers niche to support a business and/or intercept interested developers
+- deal with the closed source blobs which mainly are about hardware firmware and its support

+This requires an architectural change of the system in order to introduce another PoV into this sector.
+Hence, the following question was:

+> what is missing and it would important to have?

+A recovery image was missing, clearly.
+This lack has been fulfill.
+At least, I did.
+A recovery image is an essential tool for everything above but also a tool that have brought in another PoV, and this is its the most of its value.
+Because another PoV was more essential than a tool.
+Everything else was a mere conseguence.

 ---

 ### About SailFish OS